 The 2014 annual general meeting approved the board's proposed guidelines for remuneration to senior executives, which included a supplement to the previous guidelines.
 This comprised supplementary guidelines on remuneration to certain senior executives that is conditional upon the senior executive concerned remaining an employee of the H&M group for at least five years.
+The supplementary guidelines are likewise based on the individual's performance relative to targets set.
 The CEO is not covered by the supplementary guidelines.

-The board's reasoning for the supplementary guidelines was and is as follows: in view of H&M's strong expansion phase and the important development phase that H&M is in, including multi-brand and multi-channel developments, the aim is to ensure that the key individuals in senior positions covered by the supplementary guidelines remain with the H&M group during this important development phase.
+The board's reasoning for the supplementary guidelines was and is as follows: in view of H&M's strong expansion and the important stage of development that H&M is at, including multi-brand and multi-channel developments, the aim is to ensure that the key individuals in senior positions covered by the supplementary guidelines remain with the H&M group during this important development phase.

 The estimated total cost to the company of the supplementary guidelines is around SEK 30 m per year including social security costs over five years.
-For the 2013/2014 financial year an estimated cost of SEK 15 m was reported in respect of the remuneration that certain senior executives may receive under the supplementary guidelines.
+For the 2014/2015 financial year an estimated cost of SEK 30.0 (15.0) m was reported in respect of the remuneration that certain senior executives may receive under the supplementary guidelines.

-To read the company's complete guidelines for remuneration to senior executives see the company's website and pages 62-63 of the administration report in H&M's annual report 2014, or pages 55-56 of H&M's annual report 2013.
+To read the company's complete guidelines for remuneration to senior executives see the company's website and page 77 of the administration report in H&M's annual report 2015, or pages 62-63 of H&M's annual report 2014.

-Annual general meeting 2015
+Annual general meeting 2016

-Ahead of the 2015 annual general meeting the board submitted proposed guidelines for remuneration to senior executives, which are essentially the same as those adopted at the 2014 annual general meeting.
+Ahead of the 2016 annual general meeting the board submitted proposed guidelines for remuneration to senior executives that are essentially the same as those adopted at the 2015 annual general meeting.